 What internal or external data has been considered?
 What does this data tell us?
+Geographical data has been assessed to confirm adjacent controlled parking areas.

 What consultation and engagement has been undertaken with officers and partner organisations?
 Chief Officers from all other services have had sight of all budget options being put forward.